techyizu/techyizu.github.io/pages/barcamp_schedule_spring_2017.md

 * Room 211 - The Real Way to Find Tech Talents for your Startup: Hacking Github (Thibault Genaitay)
 * Room 212 - DESIGN + STARTUPS: How to Be Needs Driven (Kevin Yu)
 * Room 213 -

+## 3:30

+* Room 203 - How to hack advertisements, or make it suck less (Rachel Daydou)
+* Room 204 - Disrupting the Medical Industry w/ A.I.
+* Room 207 - How to A/B Test the Best Subject Lines for Your Emails... for Free!
+(Roberta Zanibelli)
+* Room 208 -
+* Room 209 - (con't) The bold truth about VR - 6 Expert Panel Discussion
+* Room 210 - How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
+* Room 211 - Software as Performance Art (Michaeljohn Clement)
+* Room 212 - How stabily pass the data via network in Chinese unstable environment and Android file search engine
+* Room 213 - Learn how to beatbox - Beatboxing Basics (Herry Rosen) (BRING WATER!!)